truggeri/truggeri.com/content/resume.md

 Beaverton, OR | Verification Engineer | 2012 - 2017

-* Software verification of essential cpu subsystem in custom designed ARM cpu
+* Software verification of cpu subsystem in custom designed ARM cpu
 * Developed lab methodology and framework for power research and validation of dozens of in house and competitive cpus
 * Member of cpu “bringup” team for six straight Tegra System-on-Chips sold in over 200 million devices worldwide